22 Best Keto Vegetables Plus 7 High-Carb Veggies to Avoid!

 Serving: 3/4 Cup (raw) | 22 Calories | 1g Fat | 2g Total Carbs | 1g Fiber | 1g Sugar | 1g Protein | 1g Net Carbs

-Tips for eating: Bok Choy only has 1 net carb!
+Tips for eating: When it comes to low carb veggies, Bok Choy is one of the best as it only has 1 net carb!
 Add this to your favorite Asian keto dishes or simply roast it for an easy dinner side.

 Recipe to try: Roasted Bok Choy (WholesomeYum.com)